Ayobamidele/wattpad-scraper/README.md

 <br>
 Get wattpad stories, download wattpad stories, convert wattpad stories to ebook (epub/pdf [In Development])

+## Announcement!!!
+I'm thrilled to announce that the package is now under my fresh and dynamic new ownership!
+Exciting changes are on the horizon as I embark on a journey of development and innovation.
+I'm currently working on an experimental web extension that mirrors the capabilities of the package.
+Stay tuned for a blend of professionalism and friendliness in my upcoming updates.
+I can't wait to bring you along on this exciting adventure!

 ## Major Features
 - Search books
 - Get book by wattpad url